emagiz/emdocs/howto/upgrade-to-eMagiz5.md

   - when sending a message from a HornetQ client, a message is considered to be **large** when it exceeds the default value of **100KB**
   - when sending a message from an AMQP client, a message is considered to be **large** when it exceeds the default value of **500KB**

-The issue with large messages happened when keeping sending large messages to a destination queue.
-At some point, the consumer of this queue stops processing the messages and messages starts to pile up on the queue.
-No errors or warnings appeared on the log.
+The issue with large messages happens when the consumer of the destination queue stops processing the messages and they start to pile up on it.
+No errors or warnings appear on the log.
 The issue has been addressed and should not occur anymore because an auto recovery mechanism has been introduced in eMagiz since build 36 to avoid this problem.

 However, you should test to make sure that the default settings of the auto recovery mechanism work correctly in your use case.
 The auto recovery mechanism is configured to check every 60 seconds if a message takes longer than 4 minutes to be processed in asynchronous flows and 1 minute for synchronous flows.
 When that behavior is detected, the connection is reset and afterwards messages are processed again.